 How Do Mosquitoes Taste DEET?
-Hint: It's Not Their Mouthparts
+Hint: It's Not With Their Mouthparts

 Emily Dennis has spent hours, if not days, watching mosquitoes buzz around her bare, outstretched arm.
 Carefully, she's observed the insects land, stab their mouthparts through her skin and feed.

-But if her arm is slathered with DEET, mosquitoes stay away.
+But if her arm is slathered with DEET — shorthand for the chemical N,N-diethyl-meta-toluamide, the active ingredient in many insect repellents — mosquitoes stay away.

-"DEET works better than any other insect repellent, and despite it being around since the late 1940s, we still don't really understand why," says Dennis, a neuroscientist currently at Princeton University, who endured many bug bites while studying how DEET repels insects en route to her Ph.D. at Rockefeller University.
+"DEET works better than any other insect repellent, and despite it being around since the late 1940s, we still don't really understand why," says Dennis, a neuroscientist currently at Princeton University who endured many bug bites while studying how DEET repels insects en route to her Ph.D. at Rockefeller University.

 Those bug bites paid off.
-In a paper published Thursday in Current Biology, she and her colleagues show that Aedes aegypti mosquitoes, common transmitters of diseases like dengue and Zika, sense DEET through their feet, not their mouthparts.
+In a paper published Thursday in Current Biology, she and her colleagues show that Aedes aegypti mosquitoes, common transmitters of diseases such as dengue and Zika, sense DEET through their feet, not their mouthparts.
 According to the authors, the finding narrows the path for future research that could potentially help scientists develop more desirable alternatives to DEET — for example, repellents that don't need to be reapplied as often as DEET.

 "This is an exciting result and a very elegant study," says Walter Leal, an entomologist at the University of California, Davis, who was not involved in the work.
 "It's elegant because it relied only on simple behavioral experiments."

 DEET works in at least two ways, according to Leslie Vosshall, a neurobiologist at Rockefeller and senior author of the study.
 "Mosquitoes are repelled by its smell and by its taste," she says.
-Previously Vosshall's lab developed an experimental mutant variety of mosquito called orco that causes the mosquitoes to no longer be repelled by the smell of DEET.
+Previously, Vosshall's lab developed an experimental mutant variety of mosquito called orco that causes the mosquitoes to no longer be repelled by the smell of DEET.

 Orco mutants don't smell DEET and will fly toward even the most DEET-steeped human, according to Vosshall.
 But once they land, they immediately fly away.
 "Not only that, but if you look deeply into their mosquito eyes, which I do all the time, it really seems like they're really freaked out," she says.
 This observation suggested to the researchers that mosquitoes taste DEET upon contact, either with their mouthparts or with their feet.

 Yes, their feet.
-"Insects do this crazy and psychedelic thing, which is they taste with their feet," says Vosshall.
+"Insects do this crazy and psychedelic thing, which is they taste with their feet," Vosshall says.
 So there were seven options for the researchers to test: six feet and the biting mouthparts.

 Dennis, who spent many hours watching orca mosquitoes land on her DEET-covered skin, had a hunch.
 "It really didn't seem like they were touching me with their mouthparts," she says.
 "That made me think the legs might be important."